SoCreate/service-fabric-pub-sub/README.md

 ## Release notes:

+- 7.4.2 BrokerServiceLocator located in other Application will now be found.
 - 7.4.1 Upgraded nuget packages (SF 3.3.624).
 Required updating BrokerServiceLocator to support V2 remoting.
 - 7.4.0 Add NETSTANDARD2.0 version to the package.
 Allow SF Remoting V1/V2 for full framework.
 Requested by alexmarshall132 and danijel-peric in issue 45.
 - 7.3.7 Fix implementation of `ServiceReferenceWrapper.Equals` to allow changing partitionid's.
 As reported by danijel-peric in issue 44.